 Psychoanalyst Edmund Bergler (1899-1962) followed up on Freud’s discovery, writing many books and articles that elaborated clinically on the subject.
 He offered an extensive thesis on the dynamics and symptoms of what he called psychic masochism.
 My understanding of psychoanalysis is based directly on Bergler’s findings, and I was a client for many years of a Berglerian analyst.
 An overview of Bergler’s work is provided in my book, Why We Suffer: A Western Way to Understand and Let Go of Unhappiness (Amazon, 2015).
 He wrote in The Superego (Grune & Stratton, 1952), that, “At best, fifty percent of man’s psychic energy is unproductively expended in his attempts to ward off the constant avalanche of torture flowing from the superego.”
 This waste of energy, he believed, accounted for much of the world’s folly and stupidity.
 He added, “Man’s inhumanity to man is equaled only by man’s inhumanity to himself.”

 All this insight runs counter to the prevailing paradigm, which blames much of an individual’s misery on the greed, folly, and cruelty of others, and on the deviltry of fate.
-This impulse to blame is a continuance of an infantile mentality that blames displeasure or suffering on malign, outer influences.
+This impulse to blame is a continuation of an infantile mentality that blames displeasure or suffering on malign, outer influences.
 Even mother at one point becomes “bad mother,” an impression produced by the child’s projection on to her of the child’s own aggressive instincts.
 A child’s acutely self-centered mentality, reinforced by instinctive baby fears, determines that the bad (experienced initially as a sense of deprival, refusal, and control) comes from outside, while the good comes from within.
 Adult neurotics project their disowned “bad” (their sense of wrongness, guilt, and shame that arise from self-damaging inner conflict and masochistic attachments) on to those “bad” others in the world around them.

 There seems to be, Bergler wrote in The Superego, “a universal human tendency to accept the painful, provided narcissistic safeguards are installed.”
 We can see this, as one example, in those people who, painfully convinced they are sinners, find consolation in the “fact” they are made in God’s image.